Go Global! - How the Placement Exam can work for YOU!

 9) How do I take the exam?

-Here’s a breakdown of how the system works (*student must earn B to purchase credits):
+Here’s a breakdown of how the system works (*student must earn a B in a UWG course to purchase credits- transfer or eCore credits will not allow you to do so):

 |Placed into||Buy Credits For||Cost of Credits||Total College Credit Hours Earned|